Yes, you can use mineral oil on stained wood. Mainly it works better if it’s a water-based stain that you plan to oil over.

-Just make sure to use it in moderation and always wipe off any excess oil after applying it – primarily if you use it on food surfaces.
+Make sure to use the oil in moderation and always wipe off any excess after applying it to avoid making the surface too oily and slippery.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.